th3james/BackboneDiorama/README.md

 Generates a new Backbone.View and JST template file for the given name.
 Generated files are printed in a format suitable for inserting into the src/compile_manifest.json

+#### generateCollection

+    diorama generateCollection <ModelName> <generateModelAlso?>

+Generates a new Backbone.Collection for the given ModelName.
+If you specify generateModelAlso? as true, the corresponding model will also be generated.
+Generated files are printed in a format suitable for inserting into the src/compile_manifest.json

+#### generateCollection

+    diorama generateCollection <ModelName> <generateModelAlso?>

+Generates a new Backbone.Collection for the given ModelName.
+If you specify generateModelAlso? as true, the corresponding model will also be generated.
+Generated files are printed in a format suitable for inserting into the src/compile_manifest.json

 #### Compiling the app

     diorama compile <watch>